Mukaishima

-Mukaishima Island (向島, Mukaishima) is the northernmost island in the Geiyo Islands chain accommodating Nishiseto Expressway connecting Honshu and Shikoku islands.
+Mukaishima (向島, Mukaishima) is the northernmost island in the Geiyo Islands chain accommodating Nishiseto Expressway connecting Honshu and Shikoku islands.
 Its coasts are washed by Seto Inland Sea.
 The island's highest peak is Takamiyama (高見山) 283.2 m high.

 Geography

 The Mukaishima is a pear-shaped island and separated from the Honshu mainland by a 200-meter wide strait.